SamuraiScripts/guardianLink/PROJECT_DOCUMENT.md

 #### 3. Acceptance Criteria (Per Component)
 User Authentication

-[] Users can register with appropriate roles (Volunteer, NGO.
+[x] Users can register with appropriate roles (Volunteer, NGO.
 Admin accounts created manually)

-[] Passwords are hashed and stored securely
+[x] Passwords are hashed and stored securely

-[] Users can log in and log out successfully
+[x] Users can log in and log out successfully

-[] Users can reset their password via email link
+[x] Users can reset their password via admin

-[] Users are redirected to the correct dashboard based on their role
+[x] Users are redirected to the correct dashboard based on their role

 Navigation Bar

-[] Navigation displays Dashboard, Profile, Messages, Logout for logged-in users
+[x] Navigation displays Home, Dashboard, Profile, Messages, Logout for logged-in users

-[] Navigation displays Login/Register for unauthenticated users
+[x] Navigation displays Home, Login, Register for unauthenticated users

-[] Navigation updates dynamically based on user role
+[x] Navigation updates dynamically based on user role

 Registration Forms

-[] Volunteer registration includes hours, resume upload, background check trigger
+[x] Volunteer registration includes hours, resume upload, background check trigger

-[] NGO registration includes organization name, email, and areas of concern
+[x] NGO registration includes organization name, email, and areas of concern

-[] All form inputs are validated and stored correctly in the database
+[x] All form inputs are validated and stored correctly in the database

 Profile Pages

-[] Users can view and edit their own profile (name, email, etc.)
+[x] Users can view and edit their own profile

-[] Admin profile displays name/email and role (non-editable)
+[x] Admin profile displays name/email and role (non-editable)

-[] NGOs can view Volunteer profiles in read-only format
+[x] NGOs can view only Volunteer profiles

-[] Volunteers can view NGO profiles in read-only format
+[x] Volunteers can view only NGO profiles

 Dashboards

-[] Volunteers see a dashboard of NGOs needing help, with filters
+[x] Volunteers see a dashboard of NGOs needing help, with filters

-[] NGOs see a dashboard of available Volunteers, with filters
+[x] NGOs see a dashboard of available Volunteers, with filters

 Admin Dashboard

-[] Admin sees a user management dashboard with search/filter tools
+[x] Admin sees a user management dashboard with search/filter tools

-[] Admin can see a list of all users
+[x] Admin can see a list of all users

-[] Admin can delete/add users and assign/revoke Admin roles
+[x] Admin can delete/add users and assign/revoke Admin roles

-[] Admin can reset user passwords
+[x] Admin can reset user passwords

 Communication

-[] NGOs can contact Volunteers via the "Contact" button on profile pages
+[x] NGOs can contact Volunteers via the "Contact" button on profile pages

-[] Volunteers can contact NGOs via the "Contact" button on profile pages
+[x] Volunteers can contact NGOs via the "Contact" button on profile pages

-[] Clicking Contact opens the Message Center with a preloaded conversation
+[x] Clicking Contact opens the Message Center with a preloaded conversation

-[] Message Center includes an inbox list and live conversation window
+[x] Message Center includes an inbox list and live conversation window

 Access Control

-[] Volunteers and NGOs cannot access Admin features
+[x] Volunteers and NGOs cannot access Admin features

-[] Users cannot view other users’ profiles unless allowed by their role (Volunteers can only see NGO profiles and vice versa)
+[x] Users cannot view other users’ profiles unless allowed by their role (Volunteers can only see NGO profiles and vice versa)

-[] Route protection prevents access to unauthorized pages
+[x] Route protection prevents access to unauthorized pages

 #### 4. Acceptance Criteria (Whole Project)
-[] Users can register, log in, and reset their passwords securely
+[x] Users can register, log in, and reset their passwords securely

-[] Users are redirected to the correct dashboard based on role
+[x] Users are redirected to the correct dashboard based on role

-[] Role-based access is enforced throughout the application
+[x] Role-based access is enforced throughout the application

-[] NGOs can view and contact available volunteers
+[x] NGOs can view and contact available volunteers

-[] Volunteers can view and contact NGOs seeking help
+[x] Volunteers can view and contact NGOs seeking help

-[] Admin can manage users, roles, and account security
+[x] Admin can manage users, roles, and account security

-[] The communication system is functional and intuitive
+[x] The communication system is functional and intuitive

-[] All forms validate and store the required information
+[x] All forms validate and store the required information

-[] Users can edit their own profiles as expected
+[x] Users can edit their own profiles as expected

-[] All pages are navigable and visually coherent
+[x] All pages are navigable and visually coherent

-[] The wireframe functionality is faithfully implemented in the UI
+[x] The wireframe functionality is faithfully implemented in the UI

-[] The application is ready for user testing and potential deployment
+[x] The application is ready for user testing and potential deployment

 ## c.
 Technology Stack and Rationale
 - Frontend: React – I did some research and discovered React is very commonly used in today's websites.
-I wanted modern.
+I wanted something modern and transferable.
 - Backend: Node.js – I chose to work in JavaScript, front and backend.
 - Database: MongoDB – Again, I wanted to use modern and commonly used services.

 ## d.
 Testing Methods
-- Black Box: ...
-- Unit Testing: ...
-(Include which components were tested and how)
+All my testing was done manually through Postman to interact with my database.
+After I set up the frontend to a sufficient degree, I interacted with the frontend.
+All testing was done manually by myself, anytime after implementing a working verison of a feature I tested it.

 ## e.
 Challenges Faced
-- Example: Integrating Auth0 with backend...
+- Because I have two types of users in my system, I decided to separate every user's data into role specific profile data and authentication data.
+I chose this for readability/organization and performance reasons.
+This means every user has their data separated into two database models, and I use a User.refId field to associate the User with the Volunteer/NGO models.
+Getting the system to consistently match the User.refId with the associated Volunteer/NGO account was a trouble point throughout until I did some deep debugging and finally solved the issues.
+- Had to learn the hard way to make more consistent version commits.

 ## f.
 Lessons Learned
-- What you discovered during dev...
+- Switching the submission type for the registration and editing routes in volunteers.js from a raw json to form-data, was necessary because of the need to upload a resume.
+- Work flow, best practice is to first focus on your back end routes being flexible and solid, and all the details of front end work can then be considered later.
+- Instead of using just a concatenated string of two user IDs to flag message conversations, I used a hashing algorithm to convert that string into a fixed character-length hashed string to promote uniform distribution and performance.

 ## g.
 Future Recommendations
-- What you’d do differently next time...
+- Need to make frequent version commits to Github to avoid losing hours of work to mistakes.
+- Take longer to really understand and flesh out the multiple user model system, if being used.
+That way, troubles with resolving users to profiles will be less frequent.